Tomorrow morning on Fox 2: How this USB drive could be worse than the worst malware you’ve ever imagined!

 The other problem is that the USB stacks in operating systems–the code that makes USB work–isn’t all that well protected.
 This gives USB-hosted malware more options than it ought to have.

 And in case you’re wondering, no, your antivirus software isn’t going to see any of this, let alone protect you from it.
+That’s why some companies do some pretty draconian USB blocking.

 So what can you do?
 Not a lot, but if you’ve ever been the type to buy computer peripherals out of the back of a van parked in an abandoned gas station parking lot on a Saturday afternoon, it’s probably a good idea to stop doing that.
 Buy reputable peripherals from reputable resellers.
 That’s not foolproof–the NSA has been backdooring Cisco network gear for years–but if someone’s planting booby-traps in Logitech or Microsoft peripherals, you and I aren’t the target.
 Not this year, and probably not in five years.
 Someone who’s willing to go to that expense is going after state or industrial secrets.